-Join The Curiosity Project as we partner with the Kudvumisa Foundation to facilitate our second community health outreach program in the eastern Lubombo Region of Eswatini, formally named Swaziland.
-Our partners Daran and Teresa Rehmeyer of Kudvumisa Foundation have been living and working in Eswatini for over 13 years.
+Join The Curiosity Project as we partner with the Kudvumisa Foundation to facilitate our second community health outreach program in the eastern Lubombo Region of Eswatini, formerly named Swaziland.
+Our partners Daran and Teresa Rehmeyer of Kudvumisa Foundation have been living and working in eSwatini for over 13 years.
 They are dedicated to meeting the health care needs of this impoverished and marginalized population.
 Kudvumisa just opened the doors to their own medical clinic in the region to help provide even more sustainable health care access.
 While participating in this annual trip you will have the opportunity to participate in a combination of mobile clinics, community health workshops, trainings for local medical staff and clinic days in the newly opened facility.

 All medical professionals are needed, there is also a few spaces available for non-medical volunteers to help with logistics and program coordination.
 OBGYN specialists greatly needed!

 eSwatini, formally named The Kingdom of Swaziland is small country of approximately 6,700 square miles that is an absolute monarchy in southern Africa and is landlocked, bordering South Africa to the west, north and south and Mozambique to the east.
 The roughly 1.1 million people of Eswatini are largely ethnic Swazis who mainly practice some form of Christianity and yet retain some traditional, animistic beliefs.
 There are also small numbers of Zulu and White Africans.

 Two-thirds of Swazis live in poverty, most of them in rural areas.
 Nearly 40 per cent are HIV-positive, giving eSwatini the highest HIV prevalence rate in the world.
 Nearly 125,000 Swazi children have lost at least one parent to the epidemic.